-Third, I created a secure way to give out payment plans that ultimately reduce the number of the new yearly uncollectible debt by 92 percent.
-It helps UTG to keep a healthier cash flow and have more funds to offer payment plans to female entrepreneurs.
-UTG used to have a negative cash flow, so the company neededed to ask for the additional funds if it wanted to offer payment plans to new customers.

-Combating limited job opportunities in rural areas and developing regional economies will need a long-term solution, such as educating our future generation in entrepreneurship.
-Therefore, I collaborate with SMA Athirah to create an entrepreneurial club to help students leap on their entrepreneurial journey.
-The movement will encourage students to be open to starting their firms and expanding employment options in South Sulawesi.
-I have designed the module with SMA Athirah since October and have finalized it to include several business tools such as design thinking to help students approach business as a solution to solve everyday life's problems, the business model canvas to help students plan a sustainable business, small business accounting, and finance module to make sure they can make a calculated decision regarding their business, and many other modules fit for seed-stage business.
+However, combating limited job opportunities in rural areas and developing regional economies will need a long-term solution, such as equipping our future generation with entrepreneurial skills.
+Therefore, I collaborated with SMA Athirah to create an entrepreneurial club to encourage students to start their own firms and expand employment options in South Sulawesi.
+I designed the module to include several business tools such as design thinking to help students approach business as a solution to solve everyday life's problems, the business model canvas to help students plan a sustainable business, small business accounting, and finance module to make sure they can make a calculated decision regarding their business, and many other modules fit for seed-stage businesses.

 Even though I wish to see MSMEs catalyze the expansion of the rural economy, business owners' financial illiteracy impacts the sustainability of their businesses.
 For instance, one of my clients, Kak Rayyan from Masamba, saw increased sales from her apparel business and launched her beauty line.
 She could not, however, pay her garment invoices in UTG since she used the money she made from her clothing store to launch the beauty line.
 Consequently, she struggled to pay her debts, maintain her two businesses, and keep her employees.
 From this case alone, we can see the snowballing effect of the lack of financial literacy on a business and its stakeholders.

 The same case happens to many other small business owners as well.
 This is alarming because our government helps MSMEs by focusing on offering business loans and credit assistance, such as KUR and LPDB KUKM, which can be disastrous if entrepreneurs are not assisted with adequate financial knowledge.
 Suppose many business owners in rural areas have to close down because of a financial mishap.
-In that case, many job opportunities will be closed, more people will become unemployed, and eventually rural economy will not thrive.
+In that case, many job opportunities will be lost, more people will become unemployed, and eventually the rural economy will not thrive.
 Currently, we can combat this problem through financial books targeted toward MSMEs.
-Yet, some books are unsuitable as they omit financial transactions like barter, which are common in rural micro businesses.
+Yet, some books are culturally unsuitable for rural Indonesia, as they often omit financial transaction practices like barter, which are common in rural micro businesses.

 Additionally, most MSMEs run retail businesses but need more vital supply chain management skills.
 For instance, Kak Ain, a store owner from Palopo, experienced overstocking during the holy month of Ramadan.
 In 2021, she stocked 12 million worth of clothing during Ramadhan.
 If she knew how to forecast her sales using the straight-line method, she would buy 16 million worth of inventories by factoring in her 34 percent growth according to her inventories purchasing capabilities in UTG.
 However, she did not know about this and bought 50 million worth of clothes.
 Hence, some of her inventories still need to be sold.
 This is disastrous because small businesses typically have limited funds.
 If their inventory doesn't move, they must stop purchasing stocks corresponding to their present client behavior.
 Owners can purchase books about retail.
 However, the books in Bahasa are mostly university-level and can only be comprehended with formal business education.